The Fourth Operation

 The trouble with generalizing this procedure (using root, the inverse for the first operand) is that, to repeat, it uses the fact that multiplication is commutative and associative.
 These two properties give a certain homogeneity to multiplication which allows us to turn a fraction 1/n into an integral root, and a fraction m/n into an integral power of that root.
 This will not work for the fourth operation.

 Now consider the other inverse of exponentiation, the logarithm.
-Though its basic definition is that it is the exponent there is an interesting theorem which allows us to compute it more directly.
+Though its basic definition is that it is the exponent there is an interesting theorem which enables us to compute it more directly.
 Letf (x) = ∫1x 1/t dt

 Then for all real x and y(On the right side, in the second integral make the change of variables u = xt .)
 Thus for any whole number pf (xp) = p f (x)